systemd/systemd-centos-ci/README.md

 # Setup

-The code in this repository is used from two sides; the slave control host (named `slave01` in the CentOS CI environment), and on the provisioned machines themselves.
+The code in this repository is used from two sides; the agent control host (named `slave01` in the CentOS CI environment), and on the provisioned machines themselves.

-On the slave control host, the entry point for running new tests is called `slave-control.py`.
-This script uses [Duffy](https://wiki.centos.org/QaWiki/CI/Duffy) to provision new machines, and then uses SSH to log into them and run scripts from the `slave/` subdirectory.
+On the agent control host, the entry point for running new tests is called `agent-control.py`.
+This script uses [Duffy](https://wiki.centos.org/QaWiki/CI/Duffy) to provision new machines, and then uses SSH to log into them and run scripts from the `agent/` subdirectory.

 # Duffy